nodinx/nodinx-schedule/README.md

 ## Overview

-`egg-schedule` supports both time-based scheduling and interval-based scheduling.
+`nodinx-schedule` supports both time-based scheduling and interval-based scheduling.

 Schedule decision is being made by `agent` process. `agent` triggers a task and sends message to `worker` process.
 Then, one or all `worker` process(es) execute the task based on schedule type.